 The ByKay was my least favourite to use.
 I found it very wide.
 Its the joint widest along side the Kari Me, and I found it too wide.
 Combined with the thickness of the material it was a bit claustrophobic ... too much fabric to deal with with a newborn and I just some how couldn't get all 71cm of it comfortable on my shoulders, nor seem to be able to keep it away from Rachel's face.
 I would usually twist or 'flip' the wrap at my shoulder on the side her face is angled toward but I must have slightly over tightened the wrap as I simply couldn't do this!
 That said any looser and I think she'd have started to sag.
 The lack of stretchiness and one-way stretch only meant that it was very hard to get the tightening correct...
 I had three goes and never got it quite right.
 Also its worth stating that Rachel didn't seem to love it either, she screamed like a banshee going in each of the 3 times.
 Normally, I don't really pay attention to things like babies screaming going into wraps because like having their nappy changed they just don't like being interfered with and will normally settle in to a carry after a moment or two.
 But this was the only one that she screamed like this going into!!
 Of course she could just be feeding off of my own discomfort.

-In complete contrast, the Ergobaby Aura wrap is absolute joy to wrap with and one of my favourites (alongside the Hana and Lifft discussed below).
+In complete contrast, the Ergobaby Aura wrap is much easier to use, although still not the easiest!
 The fabric is a viscose made from fibres extracted from Eucalyptus and Acacia trees and the result is a wonderfully light, thin and deceptively strong wrap.
-It has 1.5 way stretch (does stretch in both directions but much more so vertically than horizontally), which means while not quite as easy to get the hang of as a true 2 way stretchy its miles easier than a 1 way and has the added bonus that comes with less stretch of being more supportive and thus lasting longer.
-Other features worth a mention include contrast stitching – the top and the bottom of the wrap are hemmed in different colours which means that your learning to tie your new wrap you can tell the top from the bottom and can immediately tell if you’ve twisted the wrap.
+It has 1.5 way stretch (does stretch in both directions but much more so vertically than horizontally), which means while not quite as easy to get the hang of as a true 2 way stretchy it is easier than a 1 way and has the added bonus that comes with less stretch of being more supportive and thus lasting longer.
+Other features worth a mention include contrast stitching - the top and the bottom of the wrap are hemmed in different colours which means that your learning to tie your new wrap you can tell the top from the bottom and can immediately tell if you’ve twisted the wrap.
 It’s such a tiny thing, but can make a big difference to a beginner and is a really a lovely touch.
-As is the storage pocket – positioned at one end, which you can simply scrunch or fold the whole wrap into to give 1 neat, very small package to slip into the change bag.
-The Aura wrap is a great option for a summer baby, complete beginners and anyone expecting a bigger baby and/or wants a wrap that will last a bit longer.
+As is the storage pocket - positioned at one end, which you can simply scrunch or fold the whole wrap into to give 1 neat, very small package to slip into the change bag.
+The Aura wrap is a great option for a summer baby, and anyone expecting a bigger baby and/or wants a wrap that will last a bit longer.
+Although still not the easiest for a total beginner.

-Hana Baby Organic wrap remains a strong favourite, for all the reasons I’ve given previously.
+Hana Baby Organic wrap remains a strong favourite, and the most popular at the library by far for all the reasons I've given previously.
 Its sumptuously soft and light and really very easy use with great stretch and elasticity.
-It’s made from Bamboo which, as well as having anti-microbial properties, is a thermo-regulating material so it feels light and cool in summer but will still keep you warm in winter.
+It's made from Bamboo which, as well as having anti-microbial properties, is a thermoregulating material so it feels light and cool in summer but will still keep you warm in winter.
 Thus making it a great all rounder, it will suit babies regardless of the season of their birth and also regardless of their birth weight.
-I’ve seen this work equally well for 97 percentile babies and the tiniest of preemies.
-In fact as the manufacturer’s recommended weight minimum is just 1kg, combined with feeling so light and thin, this wrap is usually my first port of call for anyone coming for a consult with a baby born early or with IUGR.
-It’s also a UK based brand – hailing from London.
+I've seen this work equally well for 97 percentile babies and the tiniest of preemies.
+In fact as the manufacturer's recommended weight minimum is just 1 kg, combined with feeling so light and thin, this wrap is usually my first port of call for anyone coming for a consult with a baby born early or with IUGR.
+It's also a UK based brand - hailing from London.

 Also made from gloriously soft bamboo is the Joy and Joe Organic Bamboo Stretchy wrap.
 It is very very similar to the Hana Baby wrap above, and just like the Hana is an absolute joy to wrap with.
 However, it differs from the Hana in two key ways - price and width.
 It is very narrow, the narrowest of any I have tried and in my opinion simply too narrow.
 I couldn't spread this out as much as I'd have liked.
 It is also £6 cheaper than the Hana so worth figuring out how much the extra width is worth to you personally!
 Full review of this wrap can be found here.